RenatoValentim/initial-setup-project/README.md

 1. change white spaces to tabulation on `Makefile`

-To development using TDD execute
+To development with started  `venv` using TDD execute

 ```BASH
 make test-watch